Hans-Jeiger/SpectatorDrones/README.md

 # SpectatorDrones

-An Unreal Engine plugin providing a system of camera drones for spectating in games.
-Made to be pleasing for the eyeballs :-)
+An Unreal Engine plugin providing a system of camera drones for spectating in games with a focus on camera composition.
+The drones have the ability to align itself to put different subjects in visual compositions similar to Rule of Thirds.

 ## Getting Started